 Now Anna has her own daughter Lacey who you will no doubt see around the studio.
 She has followed on her passion in dancing becoming a very successful dancer at a young age.

-Bella trained at the Auckland Academy of Dance, where she completed exams in the RAD Ballet, JDNZ Jazz and NZAMD Contemporary syllabuses to the highest levels.
+Bella trained at Auckland Academy of Dance, where she completed exams in RAD Ballet, JDNZ Jazz and NZAMD Contemporary syllabuses to the highest levels.
 In 2011, after achieving Distinction in her Level 6 exam, she won 1st place at the NZAMD Contemporary Scholarship Awards.
-In the same year, she was accepted into the New Zealand School of Dance as a contemporary major, and graduated with a Certificate in Dance Performance in 2013.
+She was then accepted into the New Zealand School of Dance in Wellington as a contemporary major, where she studied full-time for two years and graduated with a Certificate in Dance Performance in 2013.
 From 2015-16 Bella completed her dance training at Unitec, and graduated with BPSA in Contemporary Dance.
 Bella received the Senior Scholar award at her graduation ceremony, in recognition of achieving an overall A grade average for her degree.
-As a tertiary student, she was fortunate to work with some of New Zealand and Australia’s renowned choreographers, including Malia Johnston, Claire O’Neil, Michael Parmenter, Okareka Dance Company, Antony Hamilton, Lina Limosani and Richard Cilli (Sydney Dance Company).
+As a tertiary student, she was fortunate to work with some of New Zealand and Australia’s renowned choreographers, including Malia Johnston, Claire O’Neil, Michael Parmenter, Okareka Dance Company, Antony Hamilton, Lina Limosani and Richard Cilli.

 Jan-Maree is a Professional vocalist who has performed in many Operas including Madama Butterfly, Norma, Tosca and Pagliacci, for both Canterbury and New Zealand Opera.